patbhargav/patbhargav/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Infrastructure as Code by using Bicep and Terraform.
+🌱 I’m currently learning Infrastructure as Code by using Bicep and Terraform.
-- 📫 How to reach me: BhargavP@outlook.com
+📫 BhargavP@outlook.com
-- 😄 Pronouns: He/Him